Opening of Trump impeachment trial draws 11 million TV viewers

 On Tuesday, Senate Republicans rejected Democratic efforts to obtain evidence and call witnesses.
 Debate stretched past midnight before final rules were approved.

-The trial, which resumed on Wednesday with opening arguments, is the third presidential impeachment trial in U.S. history.
+The trial, which resumed on Wednesday with opening arguments, is the third presidential impeachment trial in U.S. history [L1N29R0SB].

 Trump was impeached by the Democratic-led House in December on charges of abuse of power and obstruction of Congress for pressuring Ukraine to investigate former Democratic Vice President Joe Biden, a political rival, and impeding the inquiry into the matter.